A fantastical retelling of the Japanese myth of Izanami and Izanagi from the internationally bestselling author of Out

 los Angeles Times

-Natuso Kirino is a leading figure in the recent boom of female writers of Japanese hard-boiled crime fiction.
-A prolific writer, she is most famous for her 1998 novel, Out, which received the Grand Prix for Crime Fiction, Japan’s top mystery award and was a finalist (in translation) for the 2004 Edgar Award.
-So far, four of her novels have been translated into English: Out, Grotesque, Real World and What Remains.
+Natsuo Kirino is a leading figure in Japanese crime fiction.
+A prolific writer, she is most famous for her 1998 novel Out, which received the Grand Prix for Crime Fiction, Japan’s top mystery award, and was a finalist (in translation) for the 2004 Edgar Best Novel Award.

-Rebecca Copeland is a professor of Japanese literature at Washington University in St. Louis, Missouri, where her research and teaching focuses on women, gender, and translation studies.
-A fan of Natsuo Kirino’s work, she also translated her 2003 novel Grotesque
+Rebecca Copeland is a professor of Japanese literature at Washington University in St Louis, Missouri, where her research and teaching focuses on women, gender and translation studies.
+She also translated Kirino’s 2003 novel Grotesque.